smturner/word_day_scheduler/README.md

 <ul>
 <li> When you open the page it will tell you the date at the top. </li>
 <li> It has your work day hours in it 9-5 with boxes that you are able to write your hourly tasks in.</li>
-<li> Once you write your task you can click the save button on the side and your task will be saved on the page for future reference. </li>
+<li> Once you write your task you can click the save button on the side, which will highlight, and your task will be saved on the page for future reference. </li>
 <li> The hours are color coded so you know what task you should be on.
 They are color coded grey for past, red for present, and green for future hours.</li>
-<li>If you put your cursor over the save button it will zoom in a little</li>
 </ul>